Understanding Dog Mites

-Mites are one of the most common parasites that affect the lives and well-being of our furry friends.
-A mite infestation can cause discomfort and irritation to the dog’s skin.
+Mites are one of the most common parasites that affect the lives and well-being of our furry friends, often causing significant discomfort and skin issues.
+These microscopic pests burrow into the skin or attach to hair follicles, leading to itching, inflammation, and in some cases, more severe dermatological conditions.

 What Are Mites and How Do They Affect Dogs?